TrirupaJDLab/SchistoER/README.md

 iii) z: .csv file containing the matrix of all latent factors obtained from the ER pipeline.

 ### 11. corr_net.R :
 This code makes correlation networks for features within a latent factor.
-The inputs include:
+The inputs include:<br>
 i) the dataframe of feature MFI values. <br> ii) list of features selected by the significant latent factor.